fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 **Digitalisation of existing processes**
 - dematerialization (including OCR)
 - automatisation/robotisation (simplify process management & remove low-added value tasks)
-- analysis/visualisation (taylored extracts with fancy presentation)
+- analysis/visualisation (real time analysis and taylored extracts with fancy presentation)

 A unique Opportunity to offer more responsive, available, and user-friendly finance tools

-for a revamped and fancy finance
+**for a revamped and fancy finance**